 The Rings of Power from Lord of the Rings

-The Rings in the Lord Of The Rings are actually a master key system, all be it one to rule the world but it the same as a master key system non-the-less.
+The Rings in the Lord Of The Rings is like a master key system, all be it one to rule the world but it is the same as a master key system nonetheless.

 A master key and system can provide reliable access restrictions within your business or building.
-The locksmith industry has also developed key tracking software in order to track keys, permissions and owners, as well as the various access each of the keys has.
+The locksmith industry has also developed key tracking software to track keys, permissions, and owners, as well as the various access each of the keys has.

 Unique serial numbers on master keys may also prevent unauthorized copying unless authorized by the system owner.